Scientific Forecaster Discussion

 The level of certainty for days 1 and 2 is high.

-The level of certainty for days 3 through 7 is high.
+The level of certainty for days 3 through 7 is medium.

 Certainty levels include low...medium...and high.
 Please visit

-www.Weather.Gov/hnx/certainty.Php /all lower case/ for additional
+www.Weather.Gov/hnx/certainty.Php for additional information

-information and/or to provide feedback.
+an/or to provide feedback.